North Pembrokeshire and Fishguard Railway: South Wales Railway

-The Great Western Railway was completing its main line between London and Bristol, and in 1844 the company's engineer Isambard Kingdom Brunel was surveying a line that would connect the GWR Gloucester branch to Cardiff, Swansea and Fishguard.
+The Great Western Railway (GWR) was completing its main line between London and Bristol, and in 1844 the company's engineer Isambard Kingdom Brunel was surveying a line that would connect the GWR Gloucester branch to Cardiff, Swansea and Fishguard.
 A prospectus was issued in the name of the South Wales Railway.
 The significance of Fishguard was that the GWR intended, with the collaboration of new railways in Ireland, to capture the contract for the official mail traffic between London and Dublin.
 Hitherto this had been carried from Holyhead to Kingstown (now known as Dún Laoghaire), but the road transit to Holyhead was long and difficult.
 A ferry from Fishguard to "a new port south of Wexford" and efficient rail connections on both sides of the crossing could be competitive.

-The South Wales Railway was incorporated on 4 August 1845.
+The South Wales Railway (SWR) was incorporated by the South Wales Railway Act 1845 (8 & 9 Vict. c. cxc) on 4 August 1845.
 It was always in effect a subsidiary of the Great Western Railway, and a perpetual lease by the GWR of the SWR in December 1846 was agreed to start from the completion to Fishguard.
 There were difficulties about the route at the Gloucester end of the South Wales Railway, and Brunel began to have misgivings about the suitability of Fishguard, which at the time had no sheltered harbour facilities.
 In 1845 there was widespread loss of the potato crop on which a majority of Irish people depended for a living, resulting in mass starvation and commercial depression, which deepened the following year.
 The catastrophe is known as the Great Famine.
 With unfortunate timing, the Waterford, Wexford, Wicklow and Dublin Railway secured its authorising act of Parliament, the Waterford, Wexford, Wicklow and Dublin Railway Act 1846 (9 & 10 Vict. c. ccviii) on 16 July 1846; capital £2 million.